Skip to content

 Frequently asked questions

-The regime is designed for new tax residents in the Comunidad de Madrid.
-The specific requirements [VERIFY: text of Decreto Legislativo 1/2024] include: (1) not having been a tax resident in Spain — and specifically in the Comunidad de Madrid — for a specified number of years prior to the relocation; (2) making qualifying investments in specific Spanish assets (Spanish government bonds, equity in unlisted companies with activities in Madrid, and possibly certain real estate assets in the region) within the established timeframe; and (3) maintaining tax residence in Madrid for the minimum required period.
-The regime is compatible with the national Beckham Law, making it particularly attractive for international professionals relocating to Madrid for professional reasons.
+The deduction is designed for new tax residents in the Comunidad de Madrid.
+Under art.
+17 bis of DL 1/2010 of Madrid (as amended by Ley 4/2024, BOCM-20241128-1), the general requirements include: (1) not having been a tax resident in Spain for a specified number of years prior to the relocation; (2) making qualifying investments in specific assets (Spanish government bonds, equity in unlisted companies with activities in Madrid, and certain other assets) within the established timeframe; and (3) maintaining tax residence in Madrid for the required period.
+The deduction is compatible with the national Beckham Law.
+Confirm the specific current requirements against the text of art.
+17 bis DL 1/2010 or with our team before planning.

 The obligation to declare foreign assets via the modelo 720 remains for those who exceed the legal thresholds (more than €50,000 in bank accounts, real estate or securities held abroad).
 The Mbappé Law does not affect this formal obligation.
 However, if the taxpayer is also applying the Beckham Law, their foreign-source income is not taxed in Spain, meaning the modelo 720 has in those cases a nil practical tax cost.
 The compatibility of the Mbappé Law with the worldwide income regime of standard IRPF — for those not applying the Beckham Law — must be analysed on an individual basis.

-The Madrid regional deduction is conditional on the continued fulfilment of the requirements: maintenance of tax residence in the Comunidad de Madrid and maintenance of qualifying investments for the required periods [VERIFY: consequences and exact regularisation period under Decreto 1/2024].
-If the taxpayer transfers their residence to another autonomous community — for example Catalonia or Andalusia — during the application period, they will lose the right to the Madrid deduction for the remaining years.
-If they dispose of qualifying investments before the minimum holding period, they may be required to regularise the deduction applied, with the corresponding late payment interest.
-These implications must be taken into account when planning the relocation and the investment portfolio.
+The Madrid regional deduction is conditional on the continued fulfilment of the requirements: maintenance of tax residence in the Comunidad de Madrid and maintenance of qualifying investments for the required periods set in art.
+17 bis DL 1/2010 (Ley 4/2024).
+If the taxpayer transfers residence to another autonomous community during the application period, they lose the right to the Madrid deduction for the remaining years.
+If qualifying investments are disposed of before the minimum holding period, the taxpayer may be required to regularise the deduction applied, with late payment interest.
+Confirm the exact regularisation consequences with our team before making any portfolio changes.

 The main European competitors to the Madrid combination are: Portugal's IFICI regime (approved in 2024 as the successor to the NHR): a reduced 20% rate on qualifying Portuguese-source income for 10 years, with possible exemption on foreign-source income — less flexible than Beckham + Mbappé for profiles with predominantly Spanish-source employment income.
 The Netherlands 30% ruling: a 30% reduction in the tax base for internationally recruited workers, for a maximum of five years — effective for employment income, but without the foreign-source income exemption offered by the Beckham Law.
 The United Kingdom's non-domiciled regime: undergoing significant reform that limits its historic advantages.
 For professionals with Spanish-source income and diversified financial assets, the Madrid Beckham + Mbappé combination offers an effective rate that none of these regimes can match in absolute terms during the first six years.